 What you can expect as a mid-year AmeriCorps member

-Starting service as an AmeriCorps member in January can be a unique experience.
+Starting service as an AmeriCorps member in December or January can be a unique experience.
 Here is everything you need to know about joining City Year in the middle of the school year and know that we are here to support you every step of the way!

 Simply put, AmeriCorps members who begin service in the middle of the school year add capacity to existing City Year teams and support even more students in reaching their full potential.